-TRANSPORT (CHAPTER 7, VOL II)
+Transport (Chapter 7, Vol II)

-This ES Chapter assesses the impact of traffic in terms of Severance, Pedestrian Amenity, Pedestrian Delay, Accidents and Safety and Driver Delay as outlined within the Institute of Environmental Management and Assessment (IEMA) guidelines.
+This ES Chapter assesses the impact of traffic in terms of Severance, Pedestrian Amenity, Pedestrian Delay, Accidents and Safety and Driver Delay as outlined within the IEMA guidelines.
 These have been assessed for both the construction and operational scenarios.